MattVale1/MattVale1/README.md

 ## 👋 Hi, I'm Matt.
-I'm a professional game developer by day and a solo developer by night.
+Professional game developer by day and solo developer by night.

 ### 👨‍💻 Professional work: